T-72 tanks in Iraqi service: Combat history and performance

 While the T-72M1 armor was effective against all 105 mm threats during the 1980s, including Israeli tungsten carbide APFSDS rounds and older versions of the M1 Abrams armed with a 105 mm main gun; it was inadequate against the 120 mm gun of the M1A1 at normal combat ranges.
 Some T-72s were fitted with jamming pods to spoof anti-tank guided missiles such as the TOW and MILAN, but it proved to be ineffective.
-According to Zaloga, the United States modified the TOW guidance system before to the war to counter them, though according to an account from Atkinson, "one TOW appeared to skip across the hull of a T-72, hitting another one in the turret."
+According to Zaloga, the United States modified the TOW guidance system before the war to counter them, though according to an account from Atkinson, "one TOW appeared to skip across the hull of a T-72, hitting another one in the turret."
 The US also developed a tandem-charge version in order to counter up-armoured Soviet tanks.
 There is evidence of at least one T-72 surviving a direct hit from an Abrams main gun in Mahmoudiyah in 2003.
 A 120 mm HEAT round from an Abrams impacted on the front of an Asad Babil turret at point blank range without producing a catastrophic kill.
-Some T-72 tanks may have featured explosive reactive armor, possibly obtained from Polish T-72M1 spare parts.
+Some Iraqi T-72 tanks may have been fitted with explosive reactive armor, possibly obtained from Polish T-72M1 spare parts.

-Another improvised armor upgrade may have also been added at the Taji complex.
-An additional 30 mm armor plate was welded on the front areas of the hull and turret, leaving an air gap matching the size of the armor, so that the power of a HEAT jet could be dissipated in the hollow space.
+Another improvised armor upgrade may have also been added at the Taji complex: an additional 30 mm armor plate was welded onto the front areas of the hull and turret, leaving an air gap matching the size of the armor, so that the power of a HEAT jet could be dissipated in the hollow space.
 This technique follows the principle of spaced armor.
 The Iraqi engineers tested this reinforcement against captured Iranian 120 mm Chieftain tank guns in 1989, apparently with some success.

 Iran-Iraq War

 Iraq deployed Soviet-built T-72B and Czechoslovak and Polish built T-72Gs against Iranian forces during the Iran–Iraq War.
-The T-72s had success against Iranian 105mm M68 tank guns and TOW missiles, both of which were ineffective against the tank's front armor.
+Iranian 105mm M68 tank guns and TOW missiles were ineffective against the T-72s' front armor.
 Overall, Iraq lost 60 T-72s during the war.
 Ra'ad Al-Hamdani, a general in the Iraqi Republican Guard, noted that the 10th Iraqi Armoured Brigade, which was equipped with T-72s, was able to destroy the 16th Iranian Armoured Division within twelve hours, despite Iran's numerical superiority.
 The division included Chieftain tanks against which the T-72 proved effective; Iran started the war with 894 Chieftains, of which only about 200 were left by the end of it.
 The 3BM9 APFSDS round was capable of penetrating the frontal armor of the Chieftain tank.
 Western observers, taking into account potential improvements on Soviet ammunition, concluded that the equivalent of 480 mm of rolled homogeneous armour (RHA) would be necessary to prevent frontal penetration from the T-72 main gun.
 (Note: For comparison, the American M60A3 tank frontal armor had an effective thickness of 225 mm.)
 According to both sides, the T-72 was the most feared tank of the war.